kionell/osu-parsers/README.md

 // Create a new osu!standard ruleset.
 const ruleset = new StandardRuleset();

-// This will create a new copy of a beatmap with applied osu!standard ruleset.
+// This will create a new shallow copy of a beatmap with applied osu!standard ruleset.
 // This method implicitly applies mod combination of 0. const standardWithNoMod = ruleset.applyToBeatmap(parsed);